 Sometimes you can change that by changing your parenting techniques and the house rules.
 Power struggles between you and your child will usually cause them to dig in and not cooperate.
 Putting more structure into place is sometimes necessary.
 You might say to your child:

 “You have to do your chores Saturday morning if you want to go out Saturday night.
 Get started at 10:00 a.m.”

 At other times, your child might be having real difficulty making improvements.
 James Lehman says we have to “parent the child we have and not the child we wish we had.”
 He reminds us that our kids are unique individuals.
 This brings us back to the importance of determining your child’s capabilities—again, be sure that what you’re asking of your child is reasonable.

-The truth is, it’s not your child’s fault; he’s really not wired to feel that way yet.
-The important thing is not that your child cares, it’s that he learns how to do things even if he doesn’t feel like doing them.
+The truth is, it’s not your child’s fault.
+Many kids aren’t wired to feel that way yet.
+The important thing is not that your child cares, it’s that they learn how to do things even if they don’t feel like doing them.
 This is a huge life skill.

 Work on the behavior first, and the attitude will come.
-James says, “Don’t feel your way to better behavior; behave your way to better feelings.”
+James Lehman says, “Don’t feel your way to better behavior; behave your way to better feelings.”
 And that’s exactly what you want your child to do.

-Sometimes in parenting, it really is “two steps forward, one step back.”
+Sometimes in parenting, it’s “two steps forward, one step back.”
 But remember, even if that’s the case, you are still moving forward.
 Yes, your child will challenge you.
-He’ll come back and test you to see if things have really changed; he’ll see if he can get you to go back to the way you used to be, particularly if he was calling all the shots.
+They’ll come back and test you to see if things have really changed.
+They’ll try to get you to go back to the way you used to be, particularly if they were calling all the shots.

 But stand your ground, and eventually, their behavior will change.
 One way to stay encouraged is to remember where your child started and compare it to the progress they’ve made.
 It’s also important to encourage your child when this happens.
 Keep saying things like: